How to Help Your Team Think More Strategically With 7 Strategic Questions

-I’ve never met an executive who said, “My team’s just too strategic.
-I just wish they would focus on the day-to-day work.”
+I’ve never met a leader who said, “My team is just too strategic.
+I wish they’d focus more on the TPS reports and less on big-picture thinking.”
 Nope.
-In fact, it’s quite the opposite concern.
+More often, it’s the opposite:

 “How do I get my team to think more strategically?”

-7 Strategic Questions Your Team Should Be Able to Answer Synergy Stack Team Development System
+7 Strategic Questions Every Team Member Should Be Able to Answer

 1. Why do we do what we do?

-2. How does our team’s work contribute to the company’s mission?
+2. How does our work contribute to the bigger picture?

 3. What do our customers really want?